TN 180 (01-21)

 explain the following to the applicant:

-• We will pay him or her by check;
+• We will pay them by check;

 NOTE: Treasury is responsible for determining if an individual is eligible for an exemption.
 SSA is not responsible for the development of the determination.